NYPD judge recommends firing officer in Eric Garner death

 Pantaleo’s lawyers argued he used an approved “seat belt” technique to subdue Garner, who refused to be handcuffed after officers accused him of selling untaxed cigarettes.

-A bystander’s video showed Garner crying out, “I can’t breathe,” at least 11 times before he fell unconscious.
+The footage showed Garner, who was 43 at the time, crying out, “I can’t breathe,” at least 11 times before he fell unconscious.
 The medical examiner’s office said a chokehold contributed to Garner’s death.

-The details of Maldonado’s report were not disclosed, but Civilian Complaint Review Board Chairman Fred Davie said the judge’s recommendation confirms what the agency had argued at the trial: that Pantaleo’s use of a chokehold caused Garner’s death.
+Civilian Complaint Review Board Chairman Fred Davie said Maldonado’s recommendation confirmed what the agency argued at the trial: that Pantaleo’s use of a chokehold caused Garner’s death.

-The Rev. Al Sharpton, appearing with two of Garner’s children, called on the police commissioner “immediately and unequivocally” to accept the recommendation.
+The Rev. Al Sharpton, appearing with two of Garner’s children, called on O’Neill to “immediately and unequivocally” to accept the recommendation.

 He added: “This is not justice for the Garner family.
 Justice for the Garner family would have been a federal proceeding or a criminal proceeding in the local courts.”